ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 We cover the most probable questions from NCERT Texts and Standard Reference Texts in ClearIAS Prelims Test Series.
 Besides, Intelligent Elimination Techniques (IETs) are explicitly or implicitly used throughout our questions.

 As one of the largest mock exam platforms in India with respect to UPSC Test Prep, we focus not on the flashy platform features but on the proper question selection and right practice.
-No wonder, we have a high question selection ratio in the last 4 years.
+No wonder, we have had a high question selection ratio in the last 5 years.

 (3) Techniques: How to use effectively under ClearIAS TTT Approach?